NZEM Research Grant Funding

 - Increased efficiency and effectiveness of energy storage and use

-A total of up to $1 million in MRIWA co-funding is available in this competitive funding round, to be awarded to one or more research projects.
+A total of up to $1 million in MRIWA co-funding was available through this targeted funding round.

 All project applications must have demonstrated industry engagement and include an appropriate level of co-investment.
 For more information refer to MRIWA’s Financial Leverage Policy.